sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

 ​	Should be able to perform the role of SRv6 domain headend node, and endpoint node, more specific:

+- Support H.Encaps, SR Headend Behavior with Encapsulation in an SR Policy
-- Support H.Encaps, H.Encaps.Red, END.B6.Encaps, END.B6.Encaps.Red
+- Support H.Encaps.Red, H.Encaps with Reduced Encapsulation
+- Support END.B6.Encaps, Endpoint bound to an SRv6 encapsulation Policy - SRv6 instantiation of a Binding SID
+- Support END.B6.Encaps.Red,  END.B6.Encaps with reduced SRH insertion - SRv6 instantiation of a Binding SID
-- Support END, END.X
+- Support END, Endpoint function - The SRv6 instantiation of a prefix SID
-- Support END.DT46
+- Support END.X, Endpoint function with Layer-3 cross-connect - The SRv6 instantiation of a Adj SID
+- Support END.DT46, Endpoint with decapsulation and IP table lookup - IP L3VPN use (equivalent of a per-VRF VPN label)
 - Support traffic steering on SID list
 - Support anycast SID